gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'pub_key_enc' takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.

+  This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 * If 'ecdh_info' is included in the request, the Group Manager MAY include the ’ecdh_info’ parameter defined in {{ecdh-info}}, with the same encoding.
 Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'ecdh_info_entry' applies to.

 Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}} to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT2).

 Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see Section 3.3.2 of {{I-D.ietf-ace-dtls-authorize}}).